Sage/carbon-factory/README.md

 var opts = {
   src: './src/main.js', // the entry point for your application
-  dest: './public/javascripts', // the destination directory
+  dest: './tmp', // the destination directory
-  output: 'application.js' // the file to output to
+  file: 'ui.js' // the file to output to
 };

 // Tasks are available on the `Factory.gulp` object